lmc2179/lmc2179.github.io/drafts/prediction_interval_conformal.md

 Bertrand Russell

-# Point prediction tunnel vision
+# You may be suffering from point prediction tunnel vision

 E[y | X] or P(y | X) isn't the end of the story